We All Love Pizza, But Does It Make a Good Business?

 If there’s anything that most people can agree on it’s their love of pizza.
-Pizza is the world’s most popular fast food.
+Pizza is the world’s most popular fast-food.
 In one form or the other, we have been eating pizza for centuries.
 In the U.S. alone, billions of pizzas are sold every year.
+According to Statista, pizza restaurants generated nearly $47 billion in revenue in 2022.

 As far back as antiquity, pieces of flatbread with toppings have been a favorite meal for those on the go or those who simply couldn’t afford plates.
 This early form of pizza is referenced in Virgil’s epic poem “Aeneid.”
 It wasn’t until the 18th century in Naples that we got the modern form of pizza we know and love today.
 As more and more people moved to Naples and made it one of the largest cities in Europe, pizza was a cheap and easy food to give to the many workers in the city.